khangich/machine-learning-interview/course.md

 | 5.
 Estimate Delivery time | September |
 | 6.
 Instagram Recommendation | Early October |

 - All course contents are subjected to changed based on actual demands.
 If you want to subscribe the course [click here](https://github.com/sponsors/khangich) and become sponsor.
-Please follow instruction below.
+Please follow instructions below.

 ## System design sample